Q&A: What's open and what's still banned in SC after latest coronavirus changes

 Businesses also are responsible for distancing practices, which should help limit contact among people, government leaders say.
 The state has not strained medical resources, especially after a recommended halt to elective surgery, and now has plans for more tests and contact tracing.

 South Carolina's case numbers have plateaued over the past three weeks.
 The S.C.
-Department of Health and Environmental Health has said social distancing helped curb the spread of the virus.
+Department of Health and Environmental Control has said social distancing helped curb the spread of the virus.

 Still, top scientists have stressed they would like to see two weeks of falling case numbers before feeling comfortable with mass gatherings.